 Almost 70% of Ireland's 5,876 drinks manufacturing jobs are located outside of Dublin, according to a new report published by the Drinks Industry Group of Ireland (DIGI).

 The Ibec group, which represents the industry, added that these rural businesses are "highly vulnerable to the fallout of a no-deal Brexit downturn".

 The group fears that, given these rural areas are less economically diverse compared to Dublin and other urban regions, reduction in tourism numbers and a tougher export market will cripple these areas.

-The new report, “National And Regional Employment In The Drinks And Hospitality Sector In 2019”, was commissioned by DIGI and authored by DCU economist Anthony Foley.
+The new report, which is entitled "National And Regional Employment In The Drinks And Hospitality Sector In 2019", was commissioned by DIGI and authored by DCU economist Anthony Foley.